3 Enterprise AI Adoption Mistakes That Kill ROI (And What Works Instead)

 It looks like this: A 6-month security review before any developer can use an AI tool.
 Approved tool lists that are outdated before they’re published.
 Usage policies so restrictive that the AI tools are essentially useless.
 Mandatory training sessions that teach developers how to use tools they’ve already been using on personal projects for a year.

 Meanwhile, your best engineers are already using AI tools — they’re just not telling you about it.
 They’re using personal accounts, working around corporate proxies, and keeping it quiet because the official process is too slow.
+And the tools they’re using without proper context infrastructure?
+They’re producing generic output that’s barely better than fancy autocomplete.

 This is the worst possible outcome.
 You have AI usage you can’t monitor, can’t govern, and can’t learn from.
 The compliance process designed to reduce risk is actually increasing it.